All the Unanswered Questions We Still Have About Game of Thrones

 Was Daenerys unable to have children?

 Though Daenerys believed she was incapable of bearing children, this was never actually confirmed on the show.
 When Mirri Maz Duur cursed Daenerys in season 1, she told her that Drogo, who was in a vegetative state, would return to normal “when the sun rises in the west, sets in the east.
 When the seas go dry.
 When the mountains blow in the wind like leaves.”
 In the A Song of Ice and Fire books she adds, “When your womb quickens again, and you bear a living child.
-Then he will return, and not before,” but this line is oddly missing from the show.
+Then he will return, and not before,” but this line is conspicuously missing from the show.

-Still, Daenerys tells Tyrion, Jon and others throughout the series that the dragons will be her “only children” and she cannot give birth to an heir.
-She may have based her reasoning on the fact that Mirri told her that the child Dany bore in Season 1 was a monster, with wings and scales like a dragon.
-But Daenerys never sees the baby, and Mirri isn’t exactly the most reliable source of information in this circumstance.
+Still, Daenerys tells Tyrion, Jon and others that the dragons will be her “only children” and she cannot give birth to an heir.
+Dany may have based her reasoning on the fact that Mirri told her that the child Dany bore in Season 1 was a monster.
+But Daenerys never saw the baby, and Mirri isn’t exactly the most reliable source of information in this circumstance.

 Many fans were convinced that Dany was pregnant in season 8: The character brought up her childlessness so many times, that the writers seemed to be foreshadowing some twist.
-Optimistic fans thought the show could end not with a murder, but with a baby that the human manifestations of a union between Ice (Jon) and fire (Daenerys).
+Optimistic fans thought the show could end not with a murder, but with a baby that was the human manifestation of a union between Ice (Jon) and fire (Daenerys).
 We’ll never know if that would have even have been possible.

 What happened to those White Walker babies?